Dead Poets Live

 London

-Dead Poets Live return to The Coronet Theatre for two nights to present another living poet, winner of the 2018 T. S. Eliot Prize: Hannah Sullivan.
+Dead Poets Live were back again at The Coronet Theatre for two nights to present their second living poet, winner of the 2018 T. S. Eliot Prize: Hannah Sullivan.

 When Hannah Sullivan’s debut collection Three Poems won the T. S. Eliot Prize in 2018, Sinead Morrissey, chair of the judges, observed: ‘A star is born.
 I couldn’t be more delighted if I had won it myself.’

-Using music, soundscapes and visual imagery, the performance will attempt to match the exhilarating force and variety of these thrilling poems.
+Using music, soundscapes and visual imagery, the performance attempted to match the exhilarating force and variety of these thrilling poems.